 I learned a thing or two besides academics while attending Everett Community College.
 Like how to successfully balance school and life, and how to get help when I needed it.

 In June 2012, I graduated with my Associate in Arts and Sciences Degree, and this fall I start classes at Western Washington University’s Huxley College for the Environment.

 I want to share with you a few things I learned about how to be successful in college.
 While everyone’s different, these strategies worked for me, and I hope they’ll help you, too.

 1. Talk to an educational planner or counselor.
-Whether you are getting started at EvCC, deciding what classes to take, or figuring out your educational goals, you can get help in the Counseling and Career Services office or the Educational Planning Center.
+Whether you are getting started at EvCC, deciding what classes to take, or figuring out your educational goals, you can get help in the Counseling, Advising and Career Center.
 They can really set you up on a path to get where you want to go.